PINPAL/StyledGuildsAsChannels/README.md

 ### Recommended

 - [BetterFolders](https://betterdiscord.app/plugin/BetterFolders)
-  It is recommended that you setup custom folder icons using the above recommended plugin.
+  It is recommended that you setup custom folder icons using the recommended plugin.

 ### Installation